danielholmes/coc-base-analyser/README.md

   - Queen Charge into wall breakable compartment shouldnt get to 2 air defs
   - It should require either a jump spell or 2 wall breaker groups in order to access the queen.

+ - bug in WT hound range rule - 1 WT in range of 2 air ds counts double
+   - Pretty sure hounds target 1 tile in of air def

+ - on equidistant hog lure, mark it as such or ignore it all together (maybe a pink line showing equidistant, non luring alternative path

  - high HP rule needs to be more lenient

- - tweak WT hound rule.
-Pretty sure hounds target 1 tile in of air def
+ - work on the sweeper.
+Needs to impact air sniped ground defenses rule
+ - separate hole in the base rule - just to highlight really bad issues (due to ignoring some others)

  - expand possible trap locations for channel bases. e.g. see spandan and vicious 2.0